 In Social Security Proceedings the Vocational Expert will use the claimant’s work history as the basis to perform a TSA.
 The analysis takes into account the factors of physical demands, working conditions, general educational development, specific vocational preparation, aptitudes, work activities, and work situations.
 The search is conducted based on Occupational Group Arrangement (OGA), Data People and Things (DPT), Guide for Occupational Exploration (GOE), Work Field (MTEWA), Specific Vocational Preparation (SVP), and DOT Industry.

-In adjudicating Social Security claims during disability appeals hearings, regulations and guidelines require use of the Dictionary of Occupational Titles (DOT).
+In adjudicating Social Security claims during disability appeals hearings, regulations and guidelines require the use of the Dictionary of Occupational Titles (DOT).

 During a TSA, research is conducted regarding the level and types of skills, aptitudes, and physical demands required of each job.
 A transferability of skills analysis is performed to determine which occupations in the labor market the claimant could perform within the proposed hypothetical question by the Administrative Law Judge.